sylvanaar/ipop-bar/readme.txt

 /ipopbar : Shows help on available commands.
 /ipopbar rows X : Use X rows of buttons.
 X can be 1, 2 or 3.
-/ipopbar pagenum : Show/hide the action page number on the latency meter.
 /ipopbar togglecombat : Automatically switch to bar mode on entering combat.
 /ipopbar scale X : Scale the main menu bar.
 X can be between 0.5 and 2.0.
 /ipopbar endcaps : Show/hide the dragon end caps on the main menu bar.
 /ipopbar rowXstartID Y : Set the starting action ID of row X to action ID Y. X can be 1, 2, or 3; Y can be between 1 and 110.
 /ipopbar resetstartID : Resets the starting action IDs of all the rows to the defaults.
-/ipopbar appear X : Change the time it takes before the popbar rows appear.
-Only affects combat.
 /ipopbar disappear X : Change the time it takes before the popbar rows disappear.
 Only affects combat.

 If you have Ace3 core libraries installed, then typing /ipopbar will instead open the Ace3 configuration screen for IPopBar.